 - The best way to marinate chicken is to place it in a zip top bag with the marinade.
 Press all the air out of the bag and spread the liquid around so that all of the chicken is coated.

-- Refrigerate on a plate or in a bowl for 30 minutes or as long as overnight,
+- Refrigerate on a plate or in a bowl for at least 30 minutes or as long as overnight,